Michael Shanks (archaeologist): Career

 Shanks started his teaching career in 1983 at the Whitley Bay High School where he taught Latin, Ancient Greek and Ancient history.
 He worked in the school until 1988.
 In 1991 he was a Research Fellow at the Centre d'Archéologie Classique, Paris 1 (Sorbonne University), Maison des Sciences de l'Homme and the following year a teaching fellow at the University of Wales Lampeter.
+There, he was one of the academics who developed the framework of performance archaeology.
 He stayed at the University until 1998 first as a lecturer in Archaeology and then as the Head of Department from 1996 to 1998.
 After this he went to Stanford University where he is a Professor of Classics.
 At Stanford he was also the Director of the Stanford Humanities Lab.

 He was also a visiting professor at the University College Dublin and Durham University from 2010 to 2013.
 In 2013 he was made a Research Fellow at Durham University.
 He was a board member at the Palo Alto History Museum and served on the advisory board of the Humanities Institute of Ireland.
 For his work he was awarded an honorary doctorate from Roskilde University.

 He currently teaches courses at Stanford University focussing on the intersection of archeological thought and modern design thinking methods.